 Peer Note Takers are current UVM students who volunteer to provide their class notes for courses in which they are already enrolled, and in which a request for Note Taking services has been made.
-Notes provide support to ACCESS students with documented disabilities and supplement their own course notes.
+Notes provide support to SAS students with documented disabilities and supplement their own course notes.

 Becoming a Peer Note Taker is a rewarding way to become more involved in the UVM community.
 Not only do a Peer Note Taker’s services provide support to their classmates, but it enriches the Peer Note Taker’s experience in the classroom by encouraging more thorough, quality notes.
 Volunteering as a Peer Note Taker is also a great resume builder and provides the opportunity to gain invaluable transferrable skills.

 If you’re interested in becoming a Peer Note Taker, please visit the myACCESS Student Login and select the icon for Note Takers to submit your enrolled courses each semester and upload sample notes.
-ACCESS students may view your sample notes and select you as their Peer Note Taker for a course, at which time you will be notified via automated email and may then begin submitting your course notes following each lecture.
+SAS students may view your sample notes and select you as their Peer Note Taker for a course, at which time you will be notified via automated email and may then begin submitting your course notes following each lecture.

 Note Taker Expectations